Autism in Women Signs, Causes, and Diagnosis

 An overview of autism in women:

 Aspergers in women is indeed rarer than in men.
 Autism is a manifestation of the extreme male brain.
-It has become clear that women are underdiagnosed with autism.
+Due to rarity, women are underdiagnosed with autism.

 There are several reasons for this:

-1. Girls are more likely to internalize anxiety related to autism.
+1. Girls are more likely to internalize with anxiety.

 2. Rather than behaving aggressively, they are more likely to be depressed or antisocial.